Designed with artists in mind

-Designed by Platt Byard Dovell Architects, the performing arts complex is designed to mirror the energy on the street below and reveal the creative process at work.
+Designed by PBDW Architects, the performing arts complex is designed to mirror the energy on the street below and reveal the creative process at work.
 Featuring a mix use of rehearsal studios, administrative offices and a black box theater, New 42 Studios is a catalyst for new artistic works and a fixture of New York City’s cultural landscape.

-Throughout the ten-story, 84,000 square foot building, five floors contain 14 studios designed to take all aspects of artists’ needs into consideration.
-In addition to column-free studios with sprung floors, tall ceiling heights, ballet barres, floor-to-ceiling mirrors, excellent acoustics and cityscape views, the dressing rooms are modeled after the most accommodating gyms and spas in the city.
-For the floors without studios, visitors will find The Duke on 42nd Street and numerous artist support spaces, including a green room, new parent room and administrative services, and the offices of the nonprofit cultural organization New 42.
+Throughout the 84,000 square foot building, five floors contain 14 studios designed to take all aspects of artists’ needs into consideration.
+In addition to column-free studios with sprung floors, tall ceiling heights, ballet barres, full-length mirrors and excellent acoustics, New 42 Studios boasts floor-to-ceiling cityscape views.
+For the floors without studios, visitors will find numerous artist support spaces as well as the offices of the nonprofit cultural organization New 42.

 A building of full of light and movement

 An indication of the activity within, New 42 Studios is designed to be full of light and movement.
 Architects Charles Platt and Ray Dovell, in collaboration with lighting designer Anne Militello, made lighting and signage integral to the overall design.
 From within, movement and light are visible through the largely transparent building; and on the façade, blades of perforated steel reflect saturated color from hidden LED light sources to create a colorful movement that is enticing, beautiful and magical.